 Day 6: This morning our bus will take us to the airport for our flight to Paris.
 Once in Paris, we start at the gardens of the Tuileries; make our way up the Champs-Elysees to shop (or just window shop) at Louis Vuitton and Herm's.
 See the tomb of the Unknown Soldier at Napoleon's Arc de Triomphe and look back to see the sweeping view of Paris' main boulevard.
 Visit the Basilica of Sacre Coeur; the artists and antique shops of Montmartre.
 Dinner and overnight in Paris.

 Day 7: Late start.
-Bus tour of the city: see the most famous sites of the city, including the Eiffel Tower, the Opera, and the Palace of the Invalides.
-Tour the Cathedral of Notre Dame and eat lunch in the Latin Quarter.
+Bus tour of the city: see the most famous sites of the city, including the Eiffel Tower, the Opera, and the Palace of the Invalides, eat lunch in the Latin Quarter.
 Take a romantic river ride and see all the beautiful sights lit up from the Seine River.
 Dinner and overnight in Paris.

 Day 8: Tour the Louvre, the most famous art museum, to see the Mona Lisa and the winged victory, Nike.
 After lunch, take a leisurely walk or visit the Sainte Chappelle, with its beautiful stained glass windows or take a tour of the Pantheon, where France's most prestigious writers and philosophers are buried.
 Dinner and overnight in Paris.